Cast Your Vote for Your Favorite Sales-Building Best Practice!

-Rewarding to Help Others We have helped several of the small businesses in our store navigate the many logistical challenges associated with starting and growing a business.
+Rewarding to Help Others We have helped several of the small businesses in our store navigate the logistical challenges that come with starting and growing a business.

 Engage in thorough and open discussions, including a detailed financial analysis, before signing a contract.
-It is imperative that the relationship works well for both parties.
+The relationship has to work well for both parties.